teasailor/aws-describer/README.md

-# aws-analizer
+# AWS describer
-AWS client collects and stores data in own DB
+AWS client collects and stores data in own DB.

 ## Business requirements
 Prepare a Spring Boot application, which would: